fbpx

 Hearing Loops

-Hearing loops will be available at the Box Office and the Information Point.
+Hearing loops will be available at the Box Office, the Information Point and the Woods Stage viewing platform.

 Sign Language

-We are currently unable to offer sign language as a service on any of our stages.
+We are currently unable to offer sign language as a service on any of our stages, but hope to be able to make improvements in future years.

 Medical Fridge